AdobeDocs/analytics-platform.en/help/getting-started/cja-vs-bi.md

 ## Traditional BI workflow

-A frequent obstacle with traditional approaches to analyzing customer journeys is that it is not customer-centric.
+A frequent obstacle with traditional approaches to analyzing customer journeys is that it is not customer centric.
 Each team collects data in siloes, analyzing and optimizing experiences based on the data that they have access to.

 ![Typical BI workflow](./assets/biworkflow.png)